 Board Member Position Description

-Directors are expected to commit to service, with no financial compensation for at least one 2-year term, with the option of remaining in their position for two additional 2-year terms.
+Directors are expected to serve with no financial compensation for at least one 2-year term, with the option of remaining in their position for two additional 2-year terms.

 All new Directors must attend an Orientation Session at the beginning of their 2-year term.
 They are also expected to:

 - Attend monthly Board of Directors’ meetings from September-June of each year

 - Attend an annual Board of Directors’ retreat